qipe-nlab/measurement_codes_ut/README.md

 # measurement_codes_ut

-This is a library supporting time-domain experiments using the fridges in Univ. of Tokyo.
+This is a library supporting time-domain experiments using the fridges at Univ. of Tokyo.

-This packages aims to complete everything within jupyter notebook without any setup files like setup_td.py.
+This package aims to complete everything within jupyter notebook without any setup files like setup_td.py.

-Users are reccomended to use CalibratonNote class to save/load calibration results instead of manually noting information on setup files.
+Users are recommended to use CalibratonNote class to save/load calibration results instead of manually noting information on setup files.

-This package also includes python files to execute automated timedomain basic measurements.
+This package also includes python files to execute automated time-domain basic measurements.

 ## Installation
 ```